wayneclancy/gerrit-docker-poc/README.md

 ./gerrit-pg-ctl.sh snapshot</br>

 This will create a snapshot on the local instance with a timestamp.
 Both PG and Gerret snapshots will have the same timestamp.
-You can see current snapshots and corrisponding tags byy running</br>
+You can see current snapshots and corrisponding tags by running</br>

 ./gerrit-pg-ctl.sh listsnapshots</br>
 waynec/pg-gerrit-snapshot	2015-10-11214308                 84ab6530248f        20 minutes ago      265.4 MB</br>